dbera/Petri-net-Analysis-Tools/README.md

 # PnAT : Tools for Analysis and Visualization of Petri nets

-PnAT is a set of tools to analyze and visualize Petri nets.
+PnAT is a set of tools to analyze and visualize Petri nets and generated artefacts.
 In its current version, there are two executable JAR files, namely
   * **LaunchPetriNetAnalysis.jar**
     * Input: Accepts a Petri net model in PNML format (tested against models from Yasper and Tapaal)
     * Analysis Options